cmdlucas/online-marketplace-dapp/README.md

 Run a devlopment server from terminal like: `ganache-cli`

-Then do,
+Then run these commands in order,
 `truffle compile`
-Then,

 `truffle migrate`

-Then
+`cd client`

 `npm start`

-To run smart contract tests:
+To run smart contract tests: `truffle test`

-Run,
-`truffle test`
+If you plan to deploy app again to rinkeby testnet, first do `npm install truffle-hdwallet-provider`

+Then do, `truffle migrate --network rinkeby`

 #### Note:
 This application does not consider the fact that it's data is stored on the blockchain where data is virtually visible to everybody.
 However, I have tried as much as possible not to deal with any sensitive information.